Mass Timber Demonstration Program

 Around the world, mass timber buildings are increasing in size, height and complexity.
 Advancements in wood products and construction are helping build more resilient, climate-smart communities in British Columbia and Canada.
 B.C. has a unique opportunity to leverage its building innovation, tree and timber expertise which are some of its competitive advantages.

-Following an initial investment of $4.2 million in the Spring of 2021, the Province of British Columbia, through Forestry Innovation Investment, will invest an additional $2 million to accelerate the use of mass timber in B.C.
+Established in the Spring of 2021, the Province of British Columbia, through Forestry Innovation Investment, has invested $5.4 million to accelerate the use of mass timber in B.C.
 These investments will help B.C. become a province that is more inclusive, resilient and innovative, with an economic recovery focused on job growth and employment recovery in the design, engineering, construction, and product manufacturing sectors.

 B.C.’s design practitioners, developers, construction industry, and provincial and municipal code, permitting and approval agencies will benefit from the lessons learned from these building projects.
 Sharing of information and results is foundational to this program and funding priority will be given to projects with a plan to communicate these results to others.